Reymer249/CompVision_ass3/README.md

+# Overview

-The structure of the repository:
+For the overview of the project see `ass3_report.pdf`

+# Repository Structure

 - junk_artifacts - old files, that are not needed anymore, but it is too pity to delete them
 - metrics - the folder with the results of training.
 There is a folder for each model, containing the lists of accuracies and losses through training, saved as `.pkl` files.